 The base of the box shall slope from runway level at the front end to a vertical distance below ground level of 0.20m at the point where it meets the stop board.
-The box should be constructed in such a manner that the sides slope outwards tolerances: ± 0.01m, - 0° / +1° 0 line level of runway synthetic surface and end next to the stop board at an angle of approximately 120° to the base.
+The box should be constructed in such a manner that the sides slope outwards tolerances: ± 0.01m, - 0° / +1° 0 line and end next to the stop board at an angle of approximately 120° to the base.